Long-distance relationships fail for several reasons. But there are ways to work around most of them.

 Long-distance relationships fail when a couple doesn’t have a plan for how long it will last.
 Without the plan, your long-distance relationship becomes an ongoing experience.
-Doing long distance without a plan is enough for your relationship to fail.
+Doing long distance without a plan and a timeline is enough for your relationship to fail.

 When you have a plan for how long your long-distance relationship will last, you will know when you will be able to move in together.
-In difficult times, this knowledge will reassure you that long-distance relationships aren’t that bad and actually have a lot of benefits.
+In difficult times, this knowledge will reassure you that long-distance relationships aren’t that bad and actually have many benefits.

-But at some point, you will want to be with your magic partner.
-Having a plan helps to reassure you that you are heading in the right direction.
-That your long-distance relationship is temporary and you will be moving in and living together with the person you love at a specific date.
+But at some point, you will want to be with your partner.
+Having a plan and a timeline help to reassure you that you are heading in the right direction.
+And that your long-distance relationship is temporary and you will be moving in and living together with the person you love at a specific date.

 Long-distance relationships also fail when you don’t have a strategy to resolve problems.
 Clarity of your communication with your long-distance partner can help you maintain understanding and emotional connection.
 It will also help you resolve problems.

-Without effective communication, you won’t be able to express yourself clearly, which will lead to confusion, and misunderstanding is.
-Constant misunderstanding will lead to unnecessary fights and arguments, which will ruin your relationship or at least we’ll make it very unpleasant.
+Without effective communication, you won’t be able to express yourself clearly, which will lead to confusion and misunderstandings.
+Constant misunderstandings will lead to unnecessary fights and arguments, which will ruin your relationship or at least make it very unpleasant.

 Usually, long-distance relationships fail slowly over time.
-When you are in a romantic relationship, you have feelings for another person.
 You share intimate things with someone who is part of your life even if they are not physically present all the time.

-But after some time, you’re naturally asking yourself what kind of relationship is this?
-You’re having a romantic partner while you are deprived of sexual intimacy, and close the forming of the romantic relationships.
+But after some time, you’re naturally asking yourself what kind of relationship is this.
+You’re having a romantic partner while you are deprived of sexual intimacy, and close to forming another romantic relationship.
 It can be confusing for your body and your mind.

-When you start feeling deprived and frustrated, that leads to increased arguments and negative feelings.
-The words you feel, the more you argue.
-And the more you argue, the worse you feel.
+When you feel deprived and frustrated, it can lead to increased arguments and negative feelings.
+The worse you feel, the more you argue, and the more you argue, the worse you feel.
 At this point, you are entering a perpetual cycle of things going from bad to worse.

 Depending on your attachment and commitment, you can get stuck in this cycle for months and even years.
-Always struggle and suffering that you end up with, is the very reason why long-distance relationships get a bad reputation.
+The constant struggle and suffering that you end up experiencing, is the very reason why long-distance relationships get a bad reputation.

 Here are some signs that your long-distance relationship is failing:

-- You feel sad, upset, and miserable more often than you feel happy and fulfilled.
+- You feel sad, upset, and miserable more often than what you feel happy and fulfilled.

 - You or your partner have lost interest in your long-distance relationship.